hirusha-adi/GifGang/index.md

 # What is this?

+Simply
+- A website with Images and GIFs

+Detailed
-This is a website with both SFW and NSFW GIF's and Images (Some redirecting to Videos in thier original website).
+- This is a website with both SFW and NSFW GIF's and Images (Some redirecting to Videos in thier original website).
 This website does NOT own any media displayed.
 All the media are taken/requested/scraped from many services and the service name is mentioned above every image set to give credit. ( You can call this a lightweight yet modern and powerful wrapper for many websites with media. )

 # Installation Guide